okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/reference-architectures/mmoe/lab-overview/index.md

 ## Two Okta developer accounts

-This lab requires two Okta developer accounts, one to represent a development environment, and one to act as the live environment.
-Both need to be running **Okta Identity Engine**.
+This lab requires two Okta developer accounts, one to represent a development environment, and one to act as a production environment.
+Both accounts must use **Okta Identity Engine**.

 > **Tip:** If you are using existing accounts and want to check that the org is running Okta Identity Engine rather than Okta Classic Engine, check the footer on any page of the Admin Console for that org.
 The version number is appended with **E** for Identity Engine orgs and **C** for Classic Engine orgs.